Headquarters Music Services

 Flight Sergeant - Training: Flight Sergeant Tony Scannell

 Engagements Co-ordinator: Sergeant Andy Rigby

 Chief Storeman: Sergeant Adrian Beckwith

-Training Cell Co-ordinator: Corporal Trish Lofthouse
+Training Cell Co-ordinator: Sergeant Trish Lofthouse

 Under the command of it's Principal Director of Music, Headquarters Royal Air Force Music Services administers 177 professional musicians who provide musical support for the Royal Air Force at public and military events around the world.